Optimization and Problem Solving of Pandora FMS

 This may take a few seconds or several minutes, depending on the size of the database and the resources available on the machine.

-It is possible to automatize this process, but, because it is very delicate, the best option is make it manually.
+It is possible to automatize this process, but, because it is very delicate, the best option is to make it manually.

 Total Rebuilding